Concept

 Office space should reflect clientele niche

-Meet our client (persona), Liz
+Meet Liz (client/persona)

 Photo generated by Adobe InDesign AI and modified in Photoshop.

 The wall behind the desk features wood paneling, seamlessly integrating coat storage with press-open doors.
-The logo is centered on the paneling and illuminated by hidden track lighting within a soffit.
+The company logo is centered on the paneling and illuminated by hidden track lighting within a soffit.
 The desk is designed for accessibility, with lower cabinetry behind it for a printer, fax machine, and other essentials.

 Reception Area